Google Cloud makes pods with 1,000 TPU chips available in public beta

 Other news announced today includes the debut of the Nest Hub Max, Google Assistant upgrades, the Pixel 3a smartphone, and the launch of Android Q beta 3.

-Also new today for developers: ML Kit to bring AI to Android and iOS apps got object detection and language translation.
+Also new today for developers: ML Kit to bring AI to Android and iOS apps got object detection and language translation for 59 languages, the same models that power the Google Translate app.

+AutoML Video Intelligence and Vision Edge were also introduced today, and add to the launch of Anthos for hybrid computing last month, as well as the launch of TensorFlow 2.0 and TensorFlow Lite 1.0 in March.